No or low interest loans

 How no interest loans work

-The No Interest Loans Scheme (NILS®) is designed for people on
+The No Interest Loans Scheme (NILS®) provides people on low

-welfare benefits who need safe, fair and affordable access to
+incomes access to safe, fair and affordable access to credit.
+The

-credit.
-The scheme offers loans of up to $1200 to people on low
+scheme offers loans of up to $1,500 for essential goods and

-- Buy essential household items such as whitegoods (like fridges
+- essential household items such as whitegoods (like fridges and

-- Buy health items such as wheelchairs or asthma pumps
+- health items such as wheelchairs or asthma pumps

-- Pay for car repairs (although these loans are only available to
+- to pay for car repairs (although these loans are only available

 NILS providers are based in community centres and other local